 As is the case for most early North Vietnamese stamps, postally used stamps are a lot scarcer than mint ones.
 The travesty is that catalogue makers simply do not seem to understand that.
 Michel values mint and used stamps the same while Scott provides a small surcharge for two of the stamps but not nearly enough.
 Below is a group of postally used stamps easily identifiable by the irregular striking pattern of the cancels:

-Complete letters are of course even more rare.
-Below is a very rare local letter made up of waste paper documenting the standard letter rate of 100 New Dong in force since June, 1953.
+Complete letters are, of course, even more rare.
+Below is a very rare local letter made up of waste paper documenting the standard letter rate of 100 New Dong in force since July 1st, 1953.
 It is interesting to note that the sender had doubts that the postman would find the proper house.
 So, on the back of the cover, he drew a small picture that shows the exact location of the recipients house in-between two streets.
 We see similar drawings in later Ho Chi Minh Trail mail.

 Here is a single franking of the 50 Dong value.
 This represents a discounted tariff that was valid within city limits and was a carry-over from the postal tariff from Indochina.
 The letter was mailed October 16th, 1954, shortly after the return of the Viet Minh troups to the city of Hanoi.
 The French troops withdrew from the city on that day and later on from all of North Vietnam.
 The event is commemorated by a cachet applied on the top left.

 Below are two spectacular multiple frankings of letters sent 1957 to China.
 The basic surface letter rate as of March 13th, 1957 to China amounted to 300 Dong.
 Circular and square Chinese censorship markings.